Skip to content

 Forthcoming Books

 See also: Recently published stories, essays, poems, and other articles by Joyce Carol Oates.
-Zero-Sum (stories) By Joyce Carol Oates Expected publication date: July 18, 2023 A Darker Shade of […]
+Double Trouble By Joyce Carol Oates Publication date: February 23, 2026 A double dose of gripping […]

 Books 1